 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Mercedes-Benz C-Class insurance rates

-The average insurance costs for a Mercedes-Benz C-Class is $220 a month — or $2,640 a year.
+The average insurance costs for a Mercedes-Benz C-Class is $220 a month or $2,640 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Mercedes-Benz C-Class has been around since 1993.
 The Mercedes-Benz C-Class is a line of executive compact cars.
 The small luxury car is known for its strong engine options, smooth ride and elegant cabin.